aforward9600/pokemonpalette/README.md

 ---------------
 - Fixed a transformed pokemon having the wrong palette
 - Fixed the cable club text borders having the wrong palette
+- Choosing the cable club colosseum initiates a version control handshake
+  - Will hang and cancel the link if the other game is incompatible with battles
+  - Lite branch only supports battles with other similar lite branch builds

 #Latest Fixes (most recent ips patch):